 Finding an appropriate non-halogenated solvent to use as an alternative for an aromatic, halogenated solvent can be difficult.
 Organic semiconductors are typically made from extended aromatic sub-units, and will thus be most soluble in aromatic solvents.
-Conversely, environmentally-benign solvents are often non-aromatic and polar, and therefore less likely to be able to dissolve the organic semiconductors.2 Aromatic and non-aromatic solvent alternatives to traditional solvents can be seen in Fig. 1, where the ideal processing system would be a simple polar solvent (such as water).
+Conversely, environmentally-benign solvents are often non-aromatic and polar, and therefore less likely to be able to dissolve the organic semiconductors.2 Aromatic and non-aromatic solvent alternatives to traditional solvents can be seen in the figure below, where the ideal processing system would be a simple polar solvent (such as water).

 Even if solubility is obtained, ideal BHJ morphology may not always follow.
 The interactions of the solvents and components, as well as the rate of solvent evaporation all have a significant impact on the active layer morphology.
 Ideally, the solvent needs to facilitate component self-assembly and phase separation, whilst maintaining sufficient solubility to produce a good film.2 Thus, other things must be considered (in addition to solubility) - such as the solvent boiling point, drying behaviour, viscosity and polarity.